IFSA Butler’s Intermediate Argentine Universities Program in Buenos Aires

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford is responsible for submitting payments to the program.

 Students are required to take 15‐16 credit hours each semester.
-All students must take the 3 credit Intensive Intermediate Spanish and 3 credit Contemporary Latin American Language and Culture classes.
+All students must take the 3- credit Intensive Intermediate Spanish and 3 credit Contemporary Latin American Language and Culture classes.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students are required to take two courses designed to introduce them to basic common themes of the Spanish language and Latin American cultural topics (see Academic Credit).
 Students will also take 3 courses from the Universidad del Salvador’s Cultural Immersion Program.
 These introductory courses are general in scope and do not require extensive background knowledge in the particular subject.